vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "Everything you’ve ever wanted is on the other side of fear." - George Addair "Life is what happens when you’re busy making other plans." - John Lennon "Don’t wait.
-The time will never be just right." - Napoleon Hill "Don’t wait for opportunity.
-Create it." - Unknown "The hardest thing to do is to keep going." - Unknown
+The time will never be just right." - Napoleon Hill "The hardest thing to do is to keep going." - Unknown